KxSystems/docs/docs/ml/automl/ug/preproc.md

 ### NLP

-The NLP (Natural Language Processing) feature extraction within AutoML makes use of the Kx [NLP library](../../nlp/index.md) in addition to the Python `gensim` library for data preprocessing.
+The NLP (Natural Language Processing) feature extraction within AutoML makes use of the KX [NLP library](../../nlp/index.md) in addition to the Python `gensim` library for data preprocessing.

 The following steps are applied independently to all columns containing text data: